Risperidone, 1 mg/ml 30 ml

 very rarely – Quincke’s edema.

-With the musculoskeletal system and connective tissue:
+From the musculoskeletal system and connective tissue:

-often – arthralgia, back pain, limb pain;
+often – arthralgia, back pain, pain in the limbs;

 rarely – rhabdomyolysis.